apache/arrow/docs/source/format/CanonicalExtensions.rst

   The metadata must be a valid JSON object including:

   * shape of the contained tensors as an array with key “shape”,
-  * string defining the order of elements in memory with key “order”.
+  * boolean indicating the order of elements in memory with key “order”.

   For example: `{ "shape": [2, 5], "is_row_major": True }`